agkomyint/pythonurlchecker/README.md

 # pythonurlchecker
-Mass URL checker from files
+Mass URL checker from txt file

 Check which sites are blocked from your computer.